garrandall/popular-music-data/tracks/someday-we-ll-be-together-diana-ross-the-supremes.md

 Hey, hey, hey

 I long for you every, every night
-Ooh, just to kiss your sweet, sweet lips, baby
+Oh, just to kiss your sweet, sweet lips, baby
 Hold you ever, ever so tight
 And I wanna say
 Someday we'll be together